Student Charter

 Your Commitments

-We want you to be proud of your university, building a community where everyone feels valued.
+We want you to be proud of your university, building a community where everyone feels valued and respected.

 We want you to be responsible and professional, proactive in seeking help and information.
 It is important that you become familiar with your programme handbook, University regulations and procedures.